Natural Graph Wavelet Packet Dictionaries: Applications in Graph Signal Approximation

 Now, let us discuss our second approximation experiments: Barbara's pants region as an input graph signal as shown in Fig.~\ref{fig:barb-pants}.
 The nature of this graph signal is completely different from the eye region: it is dominated by directional oscillatory patterns of her pants.

-From Fig.~\ref{fig:barb-pants}(c), we observe the following: 1) NGWP best bases and the eGHWT best basis performed very well and their performance is quite close until about $30$\% of the coefficients retained.
-Then eventually, the eGHWT best basis outperformed all the others; 2) the GHWT f2c best basis performed relatively well behind those three bases in 1); 3) there is a substantial gap in performance between those four bases and the rest, i.e., the graph Haar basis, the graph Walsh basis (= the GHWT c2f best basis in this case too), and the global graph Laplacian eigenbasis.
+From Fig.~\ref{fig:barb-pants-approx}, we observe the following: 1) the NGWP best bases and the eGHWT best basis performed very well and competitively; the NGWP best bases performed better than the eGHWT best basis up to $FCR \approx 0.2$ while the latter outperformed all the others for $FCR \gtrapprox 0.2$; 2) the GHWT f2c best basis performed relatively well behind those three bases; 3) there is a substantial gap in performance between those four bases and the rest: the graph Haar basis; the GHWT c2f best basis; and the HGLET best basis.
+Note that similarly to the case of Barbara's eye, the latter two best bases coincide with the graph Walsh basis and the global graph Laplacian eigenbasis, respectively.
 We knew that the eGHWT is known to be quite efficient in capturing oscillating patterns as shown by Shao and Saito for the graph setting~\cite{SHAO-SAITO-SPIE} and by Lindberg and Villemoes for the classical non-graph setting~\cite{LINDBERG-VILLEMOES}.
 Hence, it is a good thing to observe that our NGWPs are competitive with the eGHWT for this type of textured signal.
-On the other hand, the graph Haar basis, the graph Walsh basis, and the global graph Laplacian eigenbasis do not have oriented anisotropic basis vectors, and consequently they performed poorly.

-As in the case of Barbara's eye signal, we display the most important nine NGWP best basis vectors for approximating Barbara's pants signal in Fig.~\ref{fig:barb-pants-top9}, but this time we display the PC-NGWP best basis vectors since that best basis performed slightly better than the VM-NGWP best basis vectors.
-The corresponding VM-NGWP best basis vectors, however, are relatively similar.
-We note that the majority of these basis vectors are of high-frequency nature than those for the eye signal shown in Fig.~\ref{fig:barb-eye-top9}, which reflect the oscillating anisotropic patterns of her pants.
-The basis vector \#1 takes care of shading in this region while the basis vector \#5 is localized around the lower right peripheral region.
-The latter takes care of the strong spotty pattern (the dark point surrounded by light gray points) around that region in the input graph signal shown in Figure~\ref{fig:barb-pants}(b).
+Figure~\ref{fig:barb-pants-top16} shows the 16 most significant VM-NGWP best basis vectors for approximating Barbara's pants signal.
+We note that the majority of these basis vectors are of high-frequency nature than those for the eye signal shown in Fig.~\ref{fig:barb-eye-top16}, which reflect the oscillating anisotropic patterns of her pants.
+The basis vectors $\bpsi^{(6)}_{3,1}$ (Fig.~\ref{fig:barb-pants-top16}a), $\bpsi^{(11)}_{9,0}$ (Fig.~\ref{fig:barb-pants-top16}j), and $\bpsi^{(11)}_{1,0}$ (Fig.~\ref{fig:barb-pants-top16}p) take care of shading in this region while the other basis vectors extract oscillatory patterns of various scales.
+We also note that four among these top 16 best basis vectors are the global graph Laplacian eigenvectors; see Fig.~\ref{fig:barb-pants-top16}h, j, k, p.